timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-08-23
+# Objectives for Today 2021-08-24

-- Updating the Key Performance Indicators
-- Update the weekly topic on Discord and reddit.
-- Working to get the Tyre Bytes website up and running.
+- Fiddling with the physics engine and spring constraints.

 **Purpose**